 Before I start to disclose the contents of the topic of this letter, I want to state that everything in this letter is a FACT!
 Not some hypothetical situation.
 Not some situation that happened somewhere else in America (although it could have).
-But this is a true story that happened in the not-so-distant past right here in JCPS, Louisville, KY.
-While all of these facts can be proven (the very definition of a fact) as they are documented in various emailed documents to the district (making them subject to open records) and I have seen them with my own eyes, the name of the minor will be protected including adult names and locations.
-Furthermore, so that we are clear on the facts, I will provide other evidence such as photographs and policies from inside and outside of JCPS to substantiate the facts in this case.
+But this is a true story that happened in the not-so-distant past right here in Louisville, KY.
+While all of these facts can be proven (the very definition of a fact) as they are documented in various emailed documents to the district (making them subject to open records) and I have seen them with my own eyes, the name of the minor will be protected, as will the adult names and locations.
+Furthermore, so that we are clear on the facts, I will provide other evidence such as photographs and policies from inside and outside of the district to substantiate the facts in this case.

-Months went by, the black counselor was looking in Infinite Campus (digital database of student records) under the black student’s (topic of this letter) name and noticed something that caught her attention.
-Apparently, around the time of this incident, the school’s black principal waited 10 days after the incident and made an update to Infinite Campus “charging” the student with bringing a weapon to school.
-The black counselor had to contact the mother concerning another issue, and asked her if she knew the disposable razor was in her son’s permanent school record as a “weapon”.
-The mother stated that she did not know and had not talked to anyone concerning this incident from the school except the black counselor on the day that it happened.
-Therefore, this black mother has been denied her right to be notified and her right to appeal (as the appeal process must be done within a certain time).
-The black counselor assured the mother that she was going to try to have the weapons “charge” removed.
-Although the black counselor documented and provided these details about this case, it was met with refusal to change this student’s record.
+Months went by, the Black counselor was looking in the district’s digital database of student records under the Black student’s (topic of this letter) name and noticed something that caught her attention.
+Apparently, around the time of this incident, the school’s Black principal waited 10 days after the incident and made an update to the database “charging” the student with bringing a weapon to school.
+The Black counselor had to contact the mother concerning another issue, and asked her if she knew the disposable razor was in her son’s permanent school record as a “weapon”.
+The mother stated that she did not know and had not talked to anyone concerning this incident from the school except the Black counselor on the day that it happened.
+Therefore, this Black mother has been denied her right to be notified and her right to appeal (as the appeal process must be done within a certain time).
+The Black counselor assured the mother that she was going to try to have the weapons “charge” removed.
+Although the Black counselor documented and provided these details about this case, it was met with refusal to change this student’s record.
 Instead it led to retaliation for the counselor.

 A few other facts of this case study.
 One, if a student brings a weapon to school, then there are protocols that must happen.
 A threat assessment must be completed by members of the threat assessment team, and if needed a mobile assessment must be done.
 All of this is supposed to occur with parent permission.
 This did not happen in this case when it was deemed that the student had brought a weapon.
 Two, you can board an airplane (meaning pass through TSA) with a disposable razor.
 So, in the real world, a disposable razor is not considered a weapon – only at school – in this particular situation I guess.
 Several teachers have discussed this topic in private and they all agree that if a disposable razor is considered a weapon, then a pencil sharpener should also be considered a weapon as students are always removing the screw to play with the blade.
 In fact, it’s easier to get the blade out of this pencil sharpener, than it is a disposable razor.

 As a final note, I read the email response from Dr. Chris Kolb, JCPS Board Member and his attack on Gay Adelmann.
-I just want to put it out there that Gay Adelmann uses her white privilege to help black people.
-She is open enough that when she misses the “boat”, then she receives feedback from black people.
+I just want to put it out there that Gay Adelmann uses her white privilege to help Black people.
+She is open enough that when she misses the “boat”, then she receives feedback from Black people.
 She apologizes and attempts to correct her errors without arguing back and forth.
 Black people use her platform, privilege, and voice to prevent further retaliation from systems such as JCPS.
-There were several black signatures on the email sent to the board members, but Kolb simply wanted to pick out Gay and state that she is a “joke” and anyone associated with her is a “joke.”
-No, the joke is on the board members who allow all types of things to happen within JCPS right under their noses and do nothing to dig deeper.
+There were several Black signatures on the email sent to the board members, but Kolb simply wanted to pick out Gay and state that she is a “joke” and anyone associated with her is a “joke.”
+No, the joke is on the board members who allow all types of things to happen within JCPS right under their noses and do nothing to get to the bottom of it.
 As our elected representatives, you all need to dig deeper in order to right the wrongs.